CommunityToolkit/Labs-Windows/common/MultiTarget/ReadMe.md

 </Project>
 ```

 ## ProjectReference Generation

-The script `GenerateAllProjectReferences.ps1` will recursively scan the provided folders for `.csproj` files and generate a `.props` file with a MultiTarget-aware `<ProjectReference>` for each one.
+The script `GenerateAllProjectReferences.ps1` will scan for experiments and generate `.props` files for each project.

 ## NuGet Packages